The Bankrate promise

 Selecting a reputable debt settlement company requires research and careful decision-making.
 You’ll want to consider several factors about each company before making any decisions.

-- Fees: You’ll also want to find out exactly what fees a debt settlement company charges for their services.
-You don’t want to be locked into a contract that you can’t afford, says Exantus.
-It’s also a good idea to avoid companies that charge fees in advance.
-Reputable companies will not charge fees before doing any work for you.
+You’ll also want to find out exactly what fees a debt settlement company charges for services.
+You don’t want to be locked into a contract that you can’t afford.
+It’s also a good idea to stay away from companies that charge fees in advance.

-- Trained personnel: An upstanding debt settlement company should have debt consultants who are trained and certified in debt settlement, says Fox.
+An upstanding debt settlement company should have debt consultants who are trained and certified in debt settlement.
+An untrained negotiator is going to be an ineffective negotiator.

 Alternatives to debt settlement